changmw/chang-cantontese-input/foxpro/srh/mailing.list/readme.txt

-Mailing System for Survey Research Hongkong, written in Foxpro for DOS
+Mailing List System for Survey Research Hongkong, written in Foxpro for DOS.

 Main program is MAILLIST.PRG